moelzanaty3/chat-evolvice/README.md

-# Angular Rest App
+# Chat Evolvice

-A simple REST app built using Angular, Angular Material and the Angular CLI.
+A simple chat between 2 participants, using Angular, Angular Material and the Angular CLI.

 ## Prerequisites